JesseChomba/JesseChomba/README.md

 - 📫 How to reach me **jessechomba2@gmail.com**

-- ⚡ Fun fact ** Redbull Racing has had more wins that Scuderia Ferrari since its founding in 2005**
+- ⚡ Fun fact ** Redbull Racing has had more wins than Scuderia Ferrari since its founding in 2005**

 <h3 align="left">Connect with me:</h3>
 <p align="left">